Rehman Sobhan: Early life and education

+Career and contributions

 After completing his undergraduate degree at Cambridge, Sobhan moved to Dhaka in January 1957.
 He joined as a faculty member of the department of economics at the University of Dhaka in October and served until 1971.
 In a seminar in 1961, he made a remark on the economic disparities between West and East Pakistan saying "Pakistan consisted of two economies".
 It made the headlines on the Pakistan Observer and the then President of Pakistan Ayub Khan expressed the opposite point of view.

-After the liberation of Bangladesh in 1971, Sobhan was appointed a member of the Planning Commission.
-He quit when he, along with others, fell from the grace of Sheikh Mujib in 1975.
-Later he worked as the director-general of Bangladesh Institute of Development Studies.
-Between 1976 and 1979, he was a visiting fellow at Queen Elizabeth House, University of Oxford.
-After retirement from BIDS, he set up Centre for Policy Dialogue in 1993, a high-profile private sector think-tank, where he works as its Executive Chairman.

-Pre-independence contributions

 In the 1960s, Sobhan, with a number of other nationalist economists under the intellectual leadership of Nurul Islam, contributed to the drafting of the six-points programme that became the basis for the struggle for autonomy in the then East Pakistan.
 The writings of this group of economists on the regional disparity between West Pakistan (Pakistan since 1971) and East Pakistan (Bangladesh since 1971) played an important role in fomenting nationalist aspirations of the people of Bangladesh.
 During the liberation war (from 26 March to 16 December 1971), he was a roving ambassador for Bangladesh and lobbied in the United States.

-Post-independence activities

-After the independence of Bangladesh, Sobhan became one of Sheikh Mujibur Rahman's four members of the Planning Commission.
-He left the country after he was asked to quit.
-Upon his return to Bangladesh in 1982, he joined Bangladesh Institute of Development Studies (BIDS) and later he founded the Centre for Policy Dialogue (CPD).
-Currently he is the chairman of CPD, which is active in open public discussions of policy issues, particularly in the area of governance.
-He was appointed an advisor of the Caretaker Government in Bangladesh in 1990–91.
+After the independence of Bangladesh in 1971, Sobhan became one of the four members of Sheikh Mujibur Rahman's Planning Commission.
+He quit and left the country when he, along with others, fell from the grace with Sheikh Mujib in 1975.
+Between 1976 and 1979, he was a visiting fellow at Queen Elizabeth House, University of Oxford.
+Upon his return to Bangladesh in 1982, he joined Bangladesh Institute of Development Studies (BIDS), a high-profile private sector think-tank.

+Sobhan was also appointed as the planning advisor of the Caretaker Government in Bangladesh in 1990–91.
+As part of his role, he set up 29 task forces with over 250 experts of the country which covered a range of topics to serve newly elected government after the fall of the Ershad regime.
+In a 2008 interview, he shared that the recommendations proposed by these task forces were largely ignored by the incoming government.
+According to him, this provided an impetus for him to found Centre for Policy Dialogue (CPD) in 1993 following his retirement from BIDS.

+He has authored several books, including the notable Untranquil Recollections, which is a series that documents the history of Bangladesh from British rule to the early years of independent Bangladesh.

 Family

 Sobhan married Salma Sobhan in 1962.
-She was the first woman barrister in Pakistan, an academic and a human rights activist.
-After her death in 2003, he then married Rounaq Jahan, a political scientist and a Distinguished Fellow at CPD.
+She was the first woman barrister in Pakistan, an academic and human rights activist.
+After her death in 2003, he then married Rounaq Jahan, a political scientist and Distinguished Fellow at CPD.
 Sobhan's younger brother, Farooq Sobhan, is a former diplomat and the current President of Bangladesh Enterprise Institute, a private-sector think-tank of Bangladesh.
 His son Zafar Sobhan is the editor of the English daily Dhaka Tribune published from Dhaka.